Mastercard/mastercard-idservice-idp-reference-app/README.md

 * **Method 2**<br/>

-  In the same menu, navigate to the commands **({Project name} > Lifecycle)**, select `clean` and `compile` then click the icon `Run Maven Build`.
+  In the same menu, navigate to the commands **({Project name} > Lifecycle)**, select `clean` and `compile`, then click the icon `Run Maven Build`.

 `Using Terminal`
-* Navigate to the root directory of the project within a terminal window and execute `mvn clean compile` command.
+* Navigate to the project's root directory within a terminal window and execute `mvn clean compile` command.

 ### Test Case Execution <a name="test-case-execute"></a>
 Navigate to the test package and right click to  `Run All Tests`

 ### Use cases <a name="use-cases"></a>

-Main use cases in ID for Identity Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles
+The main use cases in ID for Identity Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles
 Below are the different APIs available in ID for Identity Providers Reference application:

 ## API Reference <a name="api-reference"></a>